-Laura is not new to the world of AmeriCorps VISTA, serving from 2016-2019 as a VISTA Member and VISTA Leader with the American Red Cross Colorado and Wyoming Region.
-As a program development specialist, she helped build capacity in their disaster preparedness programs across 16 counties in the Colorado Spring area and then was promoted to expand the entire AmeriCorps VISTA Program across two states (Colorado and Wyoming).
-After three years with AmeriCorps VISTA, she spent 18 months working directly in disaster management in the Gulf Coast with American Red Cross while serving on 10 national deployments, including responding to the COVID-19 crisis as the regional lead for Community Engagement and Partnerships (supporting 51 counties and 9.5 million people).
+Now, Laura is not new to the world of AmeriCorps VISTA.
+She previously served from 2016-2019 as a VISTA Member and VISTA Leader with the Colorado Region | American Red Cross.
+As a program development specialist VISTA member, she helped build capacity in their disaster preparedness programs across 16 counties in the Colorado Spring area.
+She was then promoted to expand the entire AmeriCorps VISTA Program across two states (Colorado and Wyoming).
+After three years with AmeriCorps VISTA, she spent 18 months working directly in the Disaster Cycle Services in the Texas Gulf Coast with American Red Cross – TGCR.
+Laura served on 10 national deployments in 2 years, including responding to the COVID-19 crisis as the regional lead for Community Engagement and Partnerships [supporting 51 counties and 9.5 million+ souls (people and animals)].

-During her graduate studies, she developed a theory, the Zipper Theory, that introduces an increased resilience design framework that encourages various working professionals at all levels to work together to increase community livelihoods regarding island and coastal communities.
+During her graduate studies, Laura developed a theory, the Zipper Theory, that introduces an increased resilience design framework that encourages various working professionals at all levels to work together to increase community livelihoods regarding island and coastal communities.
 This led to more research centered on how to best partner with island and coastal communities to design resilience and sustainability solutions to address the effects of the current climate crisis.
 In December 2021, she was invited to present on this research at the 2021 Sustainable Island Futures Symposium co-hosted by the University of Aruba & the Metabolism of Islands (MoI) and highlighted in Federal Emergency Management Agency’s (FEMA) “Next Generation of Resilience” Students Showcase in May 2021.